 Therapeutic ultrasound is another type of physical therapy that uses very high-frequency sound waves to stimulate the tissue beneath the skin.
 This can help some people to regain sensitivity in their feet.

-Diabetic neuropathy can contribute to a number of high-risk complications.
+Diabetic neuropathy can contribute to a number of high-risk complications, ranging from heart rate changes to visual disturbances.

 Severe bladder and kidney infections might also occur, causing health problems.